AdeelTahir-SE/Blogs_api/README.md

 ## Overview

 The Blog API provides a set of endpoints for managing blog posts.
 You can create, read, update, and delete blog posts using this API.
 The API supports filtering posts based on search terms and provides a simple way to interact with blog data.
+The idea of project is taken from https://roadmap.sh/projects/blogging-platform-api

 ## Endpoints